 PARIS WILL TAKE A HANDS-ON APPROACH TO TACKLING THE OPIOID EPIDEMIC

-As a social worker, Paris has experience working with individuals suffering from substance use disorders.
+As a trained social worker, Paris has experience working with individuals suffering from substance use disorders.
 She understands that for the 20,000 or more heroin users in Baltimore, (FN21) addiction is a disease.
 From 2016 to 2018, Baltimore lost more than 2,000 people to opioid related overdose deaths; in 2018 alone, 814 people died in out City from opioid overdose, an unconscionable death toll.
 (FN22) Baltimore has been called “ground zero” for the national opioid epidemic, reflecting a shift in consciousness about opioids from being a problem afflicting rural areas of poverty to being one where urban communities are seeing some of the worst impacts.

 We are failing when we lose so many people a year to overdose deaths.
 We need a City leader who will take bold actions to address this serious health epidemic that is ravaging our communities.
 Paris is prepared to be that leader.
 She will not be afraid to pursue bold, progressive solutions that we know have been proven to work.